Intro to Licks with Metric ModulationSep 14, 2018

 Thanks for joining us for Hands-On Jazz Guitar, Volume 15.
 We hope this has helped you and that you can add some rhythmic interest to your improvisation and comping.

-Please, ask us questions and give us feedback.
-We’re here for you.
-And if you liked this lesson, please subscribe to our YouTube channel where you can find many more like this!
+If you liked this lesson, please subscribe to our YouTube channel where you can find many more like this!

 You can also tell your friends and everyone else by sharing this lesson.
 Spread the word!